JetBrains/godot-support/gdscript/CONTRIBUTE.md

 ## Development

 ...I don't know what to write there... if you'd jump into development I'd say just get in touch with me and I can help you out... and fill in this part.
+You can open Gitlab issue for any question you have.

 Maybe write there how to approach different features?
 But I'd start with tutorials mentioned above.